swcarpentry/DEPRECATED-boot-camps/python/biopython/Readme.md

 ```
 Exercise:
-Parse ```NC_001422.1.gbk``` and output a table containing the gene name, the protein ID number, and the translated sequence.
+Parse ```NC_001422.1.gbk``` and generate an amino acid fasta file containing the translations of all the coding sequences.
+Hint: What field do you want to use for the FASTA ID?
+Do you want to put anything else in the fasta description line?

+Parse the ```NC_001422.1.faa``` and generate an amino acid fasta file containing the translations of all the coding sequences.
+Hint: What field do you want to use for the FASTA ID?
+Do you want to put anything else in the fasta description line?

 ####XML parsing####
 XML is a general-purpose format for structured data; it is a datatype used by some of NCBI's EUTILS and as the most complete machine-readable output format of NCBI BLAST alignments.